 Park management activities

 Georges River National Park has management strategies in place to protect and conserve the values of this park.
 Visit the detailed park and fire management documents.
 Here is just some of the work we’re doing to conserve these values:

 Georges River National Park values the protection and conservation of biodiversity, land and native vegetation.
 Ongoing initiatives are carried out within this park, and are designed to deliver important landscape conservation outcomes.

 Restoring Yeramba Lagoon

-In 1963, a small freshwater stream which ran into the Georges River, was dammed to create Yeramba Lagoon.
+Yeramba Lagoon was formed in 1963 when Bankstown Council dammed a small freshwater stream which fed into the Georges River.
 The lagoon quickly filled with exotic weeds, which forced out the native birds and animals.
-In 2018 NPWS received funding to return Yeramba Lagoon from a freshwater lagoon back to the saltwater estuary it was originally.
+In January 2018, NPWS began work to return the lagoon back to its original state as a saltwater estuary.

 Georges River National Park upholds its biodiversity by protecting and conserving its land and native vegetation.
 Conservation activities are habitually carried out in this park, and can include surveys and data collection on species distribution and population and fire management strategies.
 NPWS liaises with relevant agencies where required on issues of biodiversity in Georges River National Park.